Nicknames: Ash, silly girl, pretty girl, little dickens!

 Arrival Story: It was a little Burmese sweetie, Lola, who helped mend our hearts after Scooter went to the Bridge.
 Lola's time with us was so short, though, before she, too, went to the Bridge that I felt there must be a purpose.
 When a Catster friend offered to help us locate a "retired" Burmese show cat -- if we were interested and when the time was right -- I wondered if that was the 'purpose,' so I accepted her offer but told her it was still too soon.
 I wanted to see where it led, though.
 We really wanted to adopt two older cats and our 'ideal' was a bonded pair, but I doubted that came available often.
 It WAS available!
 Her friend had a pair of older Burmese she wanted to place in a good home: a male, Beepers, age 11, and his daughter, Ashlynne, age 9 1/2.
 They had a home with her and always would have if she couldn't find another good home to take them, but they were confined to one room because Beepers didn't get along with her other cats and picked on some of them.
 He got along well and was bonded with his daughter Ashlynne, though.
 Their owner wanted them to have the run of the house and be able to sleep with their people at night -- something she couldn't provide them.
 She would not separate them, so it had to be a home with no cats that would take two older cats.
 That was us!
 I felt that was the 'purpose': we were meant to give these two Burmese a chance for a better life... for Lola, for Beepers and Ashlynne, for their owner as well as for us.
 They were a long way from us, in Cleveland, Ohio, though.
 We weren't comfortable having them flown to us in pet cargo because they couldn't get from Cleveland to Albuquerque without a transfer.
 So on January 9, 2010, we flew to Cleveland and returned home with them the next day.
 Huge thanks to my Catster friend -- the mom of PJ, Callie Jean, Velvet Rose and Katrina -- for telling us about Ashlynne and Beepers and for immeasurable help in carrying out the mission to bring them home.

 Bio: Ashlynne's a former show cat and breeding queen, born at Laki cattery in PA, where she's still featured in their website Gallery.
-She was a breeding queen at Evita Burmese in St. Paul, MN, giving birth to 11 kittens from 2002-2005.
+She was a breeding queen at Evita Burmese in St. Paul, MN, giving birth to several kittens from 2002-2005.
 Ashlynne and some of her offspring can be seen on Ashlynne's Page on Evita's website.
 Retired from breeding in 2006, she moved to Ringapurr cattery in Ohio, where she returned to the show ring and earned more awards.
 When she no longer enjoyed being shown, she was allowed to retire from that, too.
 Some of her achievements as a 'show girl' are listed separately below.
-We adopted Ashlynne in January 2010, and she's been a joy to us since then.
-She has us laughing daily at her sweet silliness. ..........
-In February 2011, Ashlynne's right eye was removed.
-See below for more on that.
+We adopted Ashlynne in January 2010, and she's since been a joy to us.
+Her sweet silliness has us laughing daily.
+In February 2011, Ashlynne's right eye was removed -- see below.